-2. Recent Reports and Other Publications
+2. Recent Sourcebooks, Guides, and Reports

-As noted above, ACUS not only adopts recommendation through its membership at semiannual plenary sessions, but also engages in other activities in furtherance of its mission through the activities of its Office of the Chairman.
-Notable among them are reports to improve procedures at specific agencies and widely disseminated publications for the benefit of officials in all three branches and the public.
-They include:
+As noted above, ACUS not only adopts recommendation through its membership at semiannual plenary sessions but also engages in other activities in furtherance of its mission through the activities of its Office of the Chairman.
+Notable among them are reports to improve procedures at specific agencies; widely disseminated publications for the benefit of officials in all three branches and the public; and working groups to identify solutions to common challenges.
+Recent initiatives include: